Thomas-Gottwald/NLP4/README.md

 position_tag(text)
 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-text: String that contains the text where the words are going to be tagged.
+*text*: String that contains the text where the words are going to be tagged.

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
 Returns a text with all words and the relating tags.